-When selling your house in Southern California, it will likely require you to make some repairs.
+When selling your house in Greater Los Angeles, it will likely require you to make some repairs.
 The small things in your house that need touching up can add up fast.
 And if your house needs major repairs, the costs will obviously grow much higher.
 Once the house is listed and an offer is eventually made, your potential buyer will pay to have an inspection done for the property.
 If all checks out, great!
 However, many times the buyer will come back with newly discovered repair costs they will request that you credit them for the amount of the repair or fix the item yourself before the property closes.

-When putting your house on the MLS in Southern California, you’ll want to put your best foot forward.
+When putting your house on the MLS in Greater Los Angeles, you’ll want to put your best foot forward.
 Even for the cleanest people out there, this may require the services of a professional cleaning crew to come through.
 Or maybe you need to hire people to come in and clean the carpets, powerwash the outside, or to rejuvenate stained floor tiles.
 Even if you aren’t in a situation where you need to hire a professional cleaning company, you will still have to tend to these things yourself which requires your time.
 That in of itself is very valuable.

 The level of marketing provided by a real estate agent in Greater Los Angeles will vary.
 While some ill provide comprehensive marketing plans at no costs, others will supply just the basics.
 You’ve seen the different types of listings.
 Some houses are staged with professional photos to make spaces look larger than they are.
 Then there are listing with photos taken by a cell phone camera, highlighting unmade beds and laundry on the floor.
 Having the top-of-the-line listings that will get the most attention will likely cost you a bit more in the long run.
 If you do decide to list your house in Greater Los Angeles, make sure you know exactly what’s included.
 Between exclusive listings, signage, and print materials, you could be looking at many expenses you hadn’t planned for.